Skip to main content

 Requirements:

-• Age Categories: High School Graduates 18 years and older; U21: 18-20 years old; Senior: 21 years and older.
-Age Categories: U21 and Senior based on your age as of December 31, 2024.
+• Age Categories: High School Graduates 18 years and older; U21: 18-20 years old; Senior: 21+.
+Age Categories: U21 and Senior based on the athlete’s age as of December 31, 2025.

 • Skills: Athletes must have extensive previous USS and FIS ski racing experience, a FIS License, and a US Ski and Snowboard Competition license.
 The Post-Graduate (PG) Program requires an application and interview prior to enrollment.
-Please contact the Alpine Program Director.
+Please contact the Alpine Program Director

 • Competitions: PG athletes will compete in the Surefoot Colorado Ski Cup Series and, when qualified, in FISU, Nor-Am, Championship, and other travel events.
 PG athletes have the opportunity to train and compete in all disciplines, including Super G and Downhill.
 Race and sign-up information is regularly updated on the Ability Team Calendar in Demosphere.
 Team travel may be available for out-of-division events, with coaches’ travel expenses shared among all attending athletes and included in competition travel billing.
-Age Categories: U16, U18, U21 based on your age as of December 31, 2024, for the 2024-25 season (e.g., U18 includes 16- and 17-year-olds).

-• Costs: $10,750.00 + $400 Volunteer Service Fee
+• + $400 Volunteer Service Fee.

 Quick Links